errbuddy/babel-asset-pipeline/README.md

 defaults to null.
 A Map of options passed to babels transform method. see https://babeljs.io/docs/usage/options/ for possible values

 ```
-grails.assets.babel.processor = 'node'
+grails.assets.babel.processor = 'webpack'
 ```
 defaults to null which enabled the built in babel5 Processor.
-Set to "node" if you want to enable the NodeProcessor which requires to have node and some dependencies installed in your project.
-Check the node section to see how to setup everything
+Check the webpack section to see how to enable webpack or webpack dev server processing

 ## Modules